2nd Edition

 By Michael T. Todinov Copyright 2025

-256 Pages 67 B/W Illustrations
+214 Pages 67 B/W Illustrations

 by CRC Press

-The second edition of Reverse Engineering of Algebraic Inequalities is a comprehensively updated new edition demonstrating the exploration of new physical realities and creation of new knowledge in various unrelated domains of human activity through reverse engineering of algebraic inequalities.
+The second edition of Reverse Engineering of Algebraic Inequalities is a comprehensively updated new edition demonstrating the exploration of new physical realities in various unrelated domains of human activity through reverse engineering of algebraic inequalities.
+This book introduces a groundbreaking method for generating new knowledge in science and technology that relies on...
+Read more

-1. Fundamental Approaches in Modelling Real Systems and Processes by Using Algebraic Inequalities.
-The Principle of Consistency for Algebraic Inequalities 2.
-Basic Algebraic Inequalities Used in Reverse Engineering and their Properties 3.
+1. Fundamental Approaches in Modelling Real Systems and Processes by Using Algebraic Inequalities: The Principle of Consistency for Algebraic Inequalities 2.
+Basic Algebraic Inequalities Used in Reverse Engineering and Their Properties 3.
 Obtaining New Physical Properties by Reverse Engineering of Algebraic Inequalities 4.
 Light-Weight Designs and Improving the Load-Bearing Capacity of Structures by Reverse Engineering of Algebraic Inequalities 5.
 Reliability-Related Reverse Engineering of Algebraic Inequalities 6.
 Enhancing the Reliability of Series-Parallel Systems with Multiple Redundancies by Reverse Engineering of Algebraic Inequalities 7.
 Reverse Engineering of Algebraic Inequalities to Disprove System Reliability Predictions Based on Average Component Reliabilities 8.
 Reverse Engineering of the Inequality of Additive Ratios 9.
 Optimal Selection and Expected Time of Unsatisfied Demand by Reverse Engineering of Algebraic Inequalities 10.
 Enhancing Systems and Process Performance by Reverse Engineering of Algebraic Inequalities Based on Sub-Additive and Super-Additive Functions 11.
 Enhancing Decision-Making by Reverse Engineering of Algebraic Inequalities 12.
 Generating New Knowledge by Reverse Engineering of Algebraic Inequalities in Terms of Potential Energy

 Biography